Neko3000/Monotone/README.md

 <br/>

 ## Getting Started
-This application use `Cocoapods` to manage dependencies.
+This application uses `Cocoapods` to manage dependencies.
 Please refer to [Cocoapods Offical Website](https://cocoapods.org/) to install & configure(If you already installed `Cocoapods`, skip this).

 ### Prerequisites
 **Monotone** is trigged by [Unsplash API](https://unsplash.com/developers) .
 The very first thing must be done is applying a pair of OAuth key to run it.
-1. Visit [Unsplash](https://unsplash.com), sign up then sign in.（If you already have an account, skip this）；
+1. Visit [Unsplash](https://unsplash.com), sign up then sign in.(If you already have an account, skip this).
 2. Visit [Unsplash Application Registration Platform](https://unsplash.com/oauth/applications/new) agree with terms and create a new application, the application name and description can be anything.
-3. After the application was created，it will redirect to the application details page automatically（Also can be found from <https://unsplash.com/oauth/applications>).
+3. After the application was created，it will redirect to the application details page automatically (Also can be found from <https://unsplash.com/oauth/applications>).
 At `Redirect URI & Permissions - Redirect URI` section, input `monotone://unsplash`, make sure all authentication options are checked, just like the image shown below.

 <p align="center">
 <img width="500" src="https://raw.githubusercontent.com/Neko3000/resource-storage/master/projects/monotone/app-redirect.png">